 2. Stop washing inside your vagina

-“It’s true that a vagina is a self-cleaning machine,” says Gersh.
+“It’s true that a vagina is a self-cleaning machine,” Gersh says.
 “The natural makeup of bacteria inside the vaginal canal is designed to keep the canal healthy and clean — and that bacteria doesn’t need any help from you to operate optimally.”

 Washing inside the vaginal canal isn’t just unnecessary, it’s downright dangerous.
 Washing inside the vaginal canal — especially with fragrant soaps — can upset your vagina’s natural bacterial makeup and pH.

 And when your vagina’s natural bacterial makeup gets disrupted?
-You put yourself at risk of developing infections like bacterial vaginosis (BV) which (negatively) impact your vaginal odor.
+You put yourself at risk of developing infections like bacterial vaginosis (BV), which (negatively) affect your vaginal odor.